EquiformerV2: Improved Equivariant Transformer for Scaling to Higher-Degree Representations: EquiformerV2

 \subsection{Overall Architecture}

-Here, we discuss all the other modules in EquiformerV2 and focus on the differences from Equiformer.

 \paragraph{Equivariant Graph Attention.} Figure~\ref{fig:equiformer_v2}b illustrates equivariant graph attention after the above modifications.
-As described in Sec.~\ref{subsec:incorporating_escn_convolutions_for_efficient_tensor_products_and_higher_degrees}, given node embeddings $x_i$ and $x_j$, we first concatenate them along the channel dimension and then rotate them with rotation matrices $D_{ij}$ based on their relative positions or edge directions $\vec{r}_{ij}$.
-The rotation enables reducing $SO(3)$ tensor products to $SO(2)$ linear operations, and we replace depth-wise tensor products and linear layers between $x_i$, $x_j$ and $f_{ij}$ with a single $SO(2)$ linear layer.
-To consider the information of relative distances $|| \vec{r}_{ij} ||$, in the same way as eSCN~\cite{escn}, we transform $|| \vec{r}_{ij} ||$ with a radial function to obtain edge distance embeddings and then multiply the edge distance embeddings with concatenated node embeddings before the first $SO(2)$ linear layer.
+Given node embeddings $x_i$ and $x_j$, we first concatenate them along the channel dimension and then rotate them with rotation matrices $D_{ij}$ based on their relative positions or edge directions $\vec{r}_{ij}$.
+We replace depth-wise tensor products and linear layers between $x_i$, $x_j$ and $f_{ij}$ with a single $SO(2)$ linear layer.
+To consider the information of relative distances $|| \vec{r}_{ij} ||$, we transform $|| \vec{r}_{ij} ||$ with a radial function to obtain edge distance embeddings and then multiply the edge distance embeddings with concatenated node embeddings before the first $SO(2)$ linear layer.
 We split the outputs $f_{ij}$ of the first $SO(2)$ linear layer into two parts.
 The first part is scalar features $f_{ij} ^{(0)}$, which only contains vectors of degree $0$, and the second part is irreps features $f_{ij}^{(L)}$ and includes vectors of all degrees up to $L_{max}$.
 As mentioned in Sec.~\ref{subsec:attention_renormalization}, we first apply an additional LN to $f_{ij}^{(0)}$ and then follow the design of Equiformer by applying one leaky ReLU layer, one linear layer and a final softmax layer to obtain attention weights $a_{ij}$.
 As for value $v_{ij}$, we replace the gate activation with separable $S^2$ activation with $F$ being a single SiLU activation and then apply the second $SO(2)$ linear layer.
 While in Equiformer, the message $m_{ij}$ sent from node $j$ to node $i$ is $m_{ij} = a_{ij} \times v_{ij}$, here we need to rotate $a_{ij} \times v_{ij}$ back to original coordinate frames and the message $m_{ij}$ becomes $D_{ij}^{-1} (a_{ij} \times v_{ij})$.
 Finally, we can perform $h$ parallel equivariant graph attention functions given $f_{ij}$.
 The $h$ different outputs are concatenated and projected with a linear layer to become the final output $y_i$.
 Parallelizing attention functions and concatenating can be implemented with ``Reshape''.